Best Dual Extruder 3D Printers in 2023

 Multi-material printing – Another key advantage is the ability to incorporate two different filament types into an object.
 Applications range from adding structural strength to a print or using a tougher filament type for mechanical or functional portions of a printed object.

 Supports – Dual extruder 3D printers can pair a common filament type with water-soluble supports.
 This not only saves time because a single nozzle doesn’t have to print both the object and supports but also conserves expensive filament for the actual object and generally results in cleaner prints as the supports aren’t printed using the same non-soluble filament.
-These dissolve quicker compared to filament supports that require a lot of post-printing cleanup.
+These dissolve quicker compared to filament supports that require a lot of post-printing cleanups.

 Types of Dual Extruder 3D Printers